Loop coproduct in Morse and Floer homology: -structure for loop space homology

-which we can assume to be a Morse function whose negative flow with respect to the $W^{1,2}$-gradient $\nabla S_L$ is Morse--Smale~\cite{AS-pseudo-gradient}.
-The latter condition means that for all $a,b\in\Crit(S_L)$ the unstable manifold $W^-(a)$ and the stable manifold $W^+(b)$ with respect to $-\nabla S_L$ intersect transversely in a manifold of dimension $\ind(a)-\ind(b)$, where $\ind(a)$ denotes the Morse index with respect to $S_L$.
+which we can assume to be a Morse function.
+This functional is continuously differentiable and twice G\^ateaux-differentiable on the space of loops of class $W^{1,2}$, but in general it is not smooth (unless $L$ is everywhere quadratic)~\cite{AS-pseudo-gradient}.
+Abbondandolo and Schwarz proved in~\cite{AS-pseudo-gradient} that it admits a negative pseudo-gradient vector field which is smooth and Morse--Smale.
+The latter condition means that for all $a,b\in\Crit(S_L)$ the unstable manifold $W^-(a)$ and the stable manifold $W^+(b)$ with respect to the negative pseudo-gradient intersect transversely in a manifold of dimension $\ind(a)-\ind(b)$, where $\ind(a)$ denotes the Morse index with respect to $S_L$.

 Let $(MC_*,\p)$ be the Morse complex of $S_L$ with $R$-coefficients.
 It is graded by the Morse index and the differential is given by

 where $\#\MM(a;b)$ denotes the signed count of points in the oriented $0$-dimensional manifold